tiliarou/hacPack/docs/hacPack/README.md

 ### Metadata NCA: --ncatype meta
 Metadata NCA contains 1 section
 There's a file called cnmt in metadata nca which contains information about other ncas
+You can build metadata nca from ncas or you can make it directly from cnmt
 You must specify --titletype option for creating metadata nca.
-Title type  "application" is for apps and games, "addon" is for dlcs
+Title type  "application" is for apps and games, "addon" is for dlcs, "systemprogram" is for firmware programs, "systemdata" is for firmware datas.
-"application contains" program and control ncas, it may also contain manual(legal information, offline-manual html) and data ncas.
+"application" contains program and control ncas, it may also contain manual(legal information, offline-manual html) and data ncas.
 "addon" only contains publicdata nca
+"systemprogram" only contains program nca
+"systemdata" only contains data nca
 ```
 *nix: hacpack -o ./out/ --type nca --ncatype meta --titleid 0104444444444000 --programnca ./nca/00000000000000000000000000000001.nca
   --controlnca ./nca/00000000000000000000000000000002.nca --legalnca ./nca/00000000000000000000000000000003.nca